Currents of War 2025

 If you'd like to support us,

-You can find the further developed version released for sale on itch.io
+You can find a more developed version on Steam & Itch.io

-With future plans if we find time/funds to keep working on it!
+With future plans if we gain more interest!

-Buy & Download Currents of War on itch.io
+Get Currents of War on Steam -or- Itch.io

 The game jam was a collab jam, primarily consisting of 3 of us doing art and programming for Currents of War.

-_ ellipsis9 - Programming; Background-Battle Logic using character/enemy stats like a RPG, end more
+_ ellipsis9 - Programming; Background-Battle Logic using character/enemy stats like a RPG, and more

 _ F2ptach - Programming & some Art assets; Events Handling, Player Input, and more